ArduPilot/ardupilot_wiki/rover/source/docs/follow-mode.rst

 .. image:: ../images/Follow2.jpg
    :target: ../_images/Follow2.jpg

-In the case of QGroundControl, all that is required is to switch to FOLLOW Mode once its is connected to QGroundControl.
+In the case of QGroundControl, all that is required is to switch to FOLLOW Mode once it is connected to QGroundControl.
 It will then follow the computer/phone running QGC.

 .. note::